Calor licitantis: Origins

 The phenomenon of calor licitantis is believed to be as old as auctions themselves.

 This term was first used in the court system of Rome to describe the irrational behavior of bidders at auctions.
 The use of the phrase seemed to describe both the mental state of the bidder and the result of that state; specifically, that through the bidding process undertaken by one suffering from calor licitantis, the price of an item was driven above and beyond its typical or expected value.

 Bidder's Heat in Antiquity

 According to the Corpus Juris Civilis, the official body of Roman law, a bidder could be released from their bond to a purchase if calor licitantis had led to inflation of the price of the item in question such that the bidder could not reasonably pay to it.
-The passage in Corpus Juris Civilis that addresses calor lcitantis this states:
+The passage in Corpus Juris Civilis that addresses calor licitantis this states:

 Locatio vectigalium, quae calor licitantis ultra modum solitae conductionis inflavit, ita demum admittenda est, si fideiussores idoneos et cautionem is qui licitatione vicerit offerre paratus sit.

 Translated: "A tax lease that has been inflated beyond the usual sum due to bidding fever shall only be admitted if the winner of the auction is able to provide reliable bondsmen and securities."